-6.7 Record Keeping
+5.8 Record Keeping

-All proven instances of plagiarism or academic dishonesty will be recorded on the Academic Dishonesty and Plagiarism Register.
-Any warnings or penalty notices will form part of the student's academic records and be copied, along with notes and minutes of meetings and any appeals to the student's relevant Content Manager file.
+- 5.8.1 All proven instances of plagiarism or academic dishonesty will be recorded on the Academic Dishonesty and Plagiarism Register by the delegated QA staff member. - 5.8.2 Any warnings or penalty notices will form part of the student's academic records and the investigator will file a copy, along with notes and minutes of meetings and any appeals to the student's relevant Content Manager student box.

-7. CHANGE HISTORY
+6. CHANGE HISTORY